-Our History Department offers an array of courses that span the globe, cross time, and take a penetrating look at social, cultural and political turning points and movements.
+The History Department offers an array of courses that span the globe, cross time, and take a penetrating look at social, cultural and political turning points and movements.

 Grappling with history is a refining process of the mind.
-Through close readings, rigorous research and critical writing, your creative and analytical skills will be honed, and you will develop both breadth and depth of knowledge.
-The study of history has long been a cornerstone of the liberal arts.
+Through close readings, rigorous research, and critical writing you will develop both breadth and depth of knowledge.
+At the same time you will hone your creative and analytical skills.